shyamarshid/lib60870/IEC62351-5-PICS.md

 - Secure PDUs encode DSQ, AIM, AIS, and ASDU length ahead of the ciphertext/plaintext payload.
 These header bytes are always included as AEAD associated data or HMAC input.

 ## Identity and RBAC inputs
-- The A-profile APIs expose AIM/AIS and key injection hooks; certificate validation, trust anchors, and RBAC enforcement remain the responsibility of the embedding application (not implemented in this library revision).
+- The A-profile APIs expose AIM/AIS and key injection hooks; enabling security now requires the embedding application to assert successful certificate validation and role availability when calling `CS104_Connection_setSecurityConfig`, otherwise secure wrapping remains disabled.

 ## Security telemetry (IEC 62351-14)
 - Telemetry counters track accepted secure frames, MAC/AEAD validation failures, replay rejections, and control frames exposed to the application.
 See `AProfile_getTelemetry` and `AProfile_clearTelemetry`.